 Contribute to an inner-city church by assisting in children’s ministry, Sunday worship, immigrant ministry, and/or church building renovation and maintenance.

-Nurses, midwives, and ultrasound/X-ray technicians are needed to serve and help train local staff at a rural hospital in a Sierra Leone village.
+Physicians, X-ray technicians/ultrasound techs, nurses, midwives, physical therapists, public health specialists, and a hospital administrator are needed to serve and help train local staff at a rural hospital in a Sierra Leone village.
 Be involved in disciple-making relationships as opportunities arise.

 Strengthen and encourage a small body of believers by participating in discipleship and congregational life, as well as spending significant time reaching out to the community.